 Some sets underwent the 'refurbishment' scheme on the 1970s during which they emerged in rail white with a rail blue stripe.
 An example is E51552, seen on the front of a four-car set at York, date unknown.
 Stuart Mackay Collection.

 Their final livery was blue and grey.
 The majority carried PTE logos, I found few images of them carrying the BR double arrows.
 This was one - three car set E51552 + E59106 + E51542 on September 20th 1981 at Sheffield.
 Gerard Fletcher.

 Given their operating area they often carried PTE markings.
 This is West Yorkshire branded E50281 leading away from Hull Paragon on 3rd July 1981.
 Bruce Galloway.

+The WY "rose" logo was later superseded by the MetroTrain brand which itself had the WY rose and BR arrows.
 Red buffer beams seemed to be common in this era.
 This image shows MetroTrain branded 78972 at Keighley on the 10th August 1985.
 Bill Read.

 The DMBS in this image (E51541) is not carrying any markings.
 It is departing Leeds with a 15:35 Leeds - Skipton local service in 1983.
 Graeme Phillips.

 Details about the preserved Class 111 vehicle can be found here.